Prince95-cmd/Task_manager_ts/README.md

 }
 ```
 🧾 License
-This project is licensed under the MIT License.
+This project is licensed under the ............
 You are free to use, modify, and distribute it with attribution.

 👤 Author
 Prince Obiekezie
 📧 obiekezieprincec@gmail.com
 🌐 https://github.com/Prince95-cmd